Sneferka: Name sources

 Sneferka's serekh-name is the object of current investigations, because of the unusual typographical order of the hieroglyphic signs within the serekh.
-This led to several different readings: his name is read as Seneferka, Sneferka, Neferseka and Sekanefer.
+This led to several different readings: his name is read as Seneferka, Sneferka, Neferkas, Neferseka and Sekanefer.

 The serekh-name "Sneferka" appears on several schist- and alabaster vessels.
 One was found in the mastaba of the high official Merka who served under king Qa'a; a second one in the underground galleries of the step pyramid of king Djoser (3rd Dynasty) and the third was found in an anonymous mastaba, also at Sakkara.
 A fourth artifact with Sneferka's name is found in the private Georges-Michailidis-Collection but its authenticity is questioned by archaeologists and Egyptologists, since its origin is unknown.
 Additionally, the inscription on the Michailidis-object is a serekh with no Horus-falcon, which is highly unusual for any Egyptian artifact of that time period.